PeterGemmell/Stock_parser/README.md

 * In the commmand line navigate to the Stock_parser

-* In the Stock_parser folder
+* In the Stock_parser folder type pipenv shell

-* Type the command python3 manage.py runserver
+* Type the command python parser.py

-* Copy the development server http address which appears

-* Paste this into your chrome browser and press return

-* View the different cities weathers and add you own!
+* View recommendations.csv file now saved to your computer